moeni12/Group3/use_cases/USE_CASE-24.md

 ## EXTENSIONS

 3. **Lists of  cities does not exist**:
-    1. User cannot view the lists of the population of people, people living in cities, and people not living in region.
+    1. User cannot view the lists of the population of people, people living in cities, and people not living in cities in each region.

 ## SUB-VARIATIONS